 However, formal techniques suffer from high complexity, so the verification of large designs using formal techniques alone is often intractable.
 The complexity of validation can be made tractable by using a test sequence of reasonable length, and the degree of certainty provided can become arbitrarily close to 100%.

-A practical difficulty in the validation of large hardware systems is choosing the proper design abstraction level which provides a trade off between simulation complexity and error modelling accuracy.
-In practice, validation is performed at all levels of abstraction from behavioural down to layout.
-Behavioural hardware description languages, such as VHDL and Verilog, have only been fully accepted by industry for less than a decade, and research in behavioural validation is still developing.
+A practical difficulty in the validation of large hardware systems is choosing the proper design abstraction level which provides a trade-off between simulation complexity and error modelling accuracy.
+In practice, validation is performed at all levels of abstraction from behavioral down to layout.
+Behavioral hardware description languages, such as VHDL and Verilog, have only been fully accepted by industry for less than a decade, and research in behavioral validation is still developing.